AKI Partner Organization-The Six Freedoms, Ghana

-The Six Freedoms (@thesixfreedoms) is AKI's newest Partner Organization.
+The Six Freedoms (@thesixfreedoms) has been an AKI Partner Organization since January 2023.
 After receiving and very successfully completing two AKI Africa-Based Animal Welfare Organization Grants (2021 and 2022), and because we have known for a long time about the dire situation of so many of Ghana's horses, we decided to make The Six Freedoms an AKI Partner.

 The Six Freedoms is dedicated to the welfare of horses in Ghana and beyond.
 Their vision is a human-horse relationship based on respect, compassion, and understanding.

 Due to the lack of financial means and professional care (unproven "traditional" or word-of-mouth remedies are favored over the more expensive services of a vet) and also because horse owners and grooms lack sound knowledge about horse care, most horses in Ghana suffer from mental and physical abuse.
 Animals are mostly treated with dominance and violence and therefore show serious signs of emotional and physical distress.

 Photo Above: Jockey Issaka Garriba and police horse Holala: Ulla and her team work with horses and their caretakers to create a greater understanding and appreciation of behaviors, leading to gentler training and handling and a more positive relationship between horse and caretaker.